mekras/atom/README.md

 ## Parsing documents

 Class [Atom](src/Atom.php) is responsible for parsing documents.
-There is to methods:
+There is two methods:

 - `parseDocument` — takes an instance of the [DOMDocument](http://php.net/domdocument) as argument and return one of the [Document](src/Document/Document.php) subclasses;